pduquenoy/superkim64/README.md

-# Supermon+64 V1.2
+# Supermon+64 V1.2 port to KIM-1
-By Jim Butterfield et. al.
+Original code by Jim Butterfield et. al.<br>
+Modern source and build by J.B.
+Lang https://github.com/jblang/supermon64<br>
+KIM-1 adoption by Code Monkey King<br>

+# About
 Supermon64 is a machine-language monitor for the Commodore 64.
 In modern parlance, it would be called a debugger, providing functions including inspecting and altering registers and memory locations;
 searching, comparing, and transferring blocks of memory; and assembling and disassembling machine code.

-Here is a 10-minute video I made demonstrating many of its features: https://www.youtube.com/watch?v=MEjnMt_3wkU

-## Contents
+## Contents (by J.B.
+Lang)

 Original artifacts:
 - [sprmon64.txt](sprmon64.txt) is a posting to comp.binaries.cbm